ianwremmel/browser-ruler/README.md

   - [ ] Create watcher task that will rebuild on change
 - [ ] Add to Chrome Marketplace
 - [ ] Add click-and-drag on long-click

+## Bugs

+- [ ] Ruler is drawn relative to document and therefore does not draw properly when not scrolled to the top of the page.